 Wireless repeater units will report similar low battery warnings, in which case the message in the console ticker will be eg ‘Low battery on repeater A’

 All modern Davis wireless transmitters (ISS; Supplementary wireless transmitters such as the Anemometer Transmitter; and wireless repeater units) are powered in a similar fashion: The circuitry typically has three three sources of power: a small solar panel; a ‘supercapacitor’ (‘supercap’) component; and a backup lithium battery.
-(NB The 6372 and 6382 Supplementary Temp and Temp/Hum stations have no solar panel as standard, although one may optionally be fitted.)
+(NB The 6372 and 6382 Supplementary Temp and Temp/Hum stations originally had no solar panel door as standard, although one may optionally be fitted, and in recent years 6382 was given the solar door.
+Now that 6372/6382 have been discontinued in favour of the 6332 multi-sensor transmitter, any new supplementary transmitter will automatically have a solar door.)
 These three power sources work together in harness as follows:

 When the sun is shining brightly then the solar panel provides power for the circuitry.
 Any surplus power is used to charge up the supercapacitor, which, as a 10 Farad component, can hold a considerable amount of charge for its size.